 making music video history with daniel askill

-Chatting to the talented director about creating some of the most viewed films in the world and life beyond.
+We talk to director of Sia's Elastic Heart and Chandelier about creating some of the most viewed music videos in the world.

 Working between Sydney and New York, Daniel has made short fashion films, video installations, commercials as well as a stunning short-narrative film called We Have Decided Not To Die, which has played at film festivals around the world.
 His work is distinctive and technically impressive with a tendency towards grand gestures, all also hallmarks of his company Collider, the creative agency he founded over a decade ago.